RoyTheunissen/FMOD-Syntax/README.md

 AudioEvents.Footstep.Play(transform, SurfaceTypes.Generic);
 AudioEvents.Jump.Play(transform, SurfaceTypes.Generic);
 ```
+#### Scriptable Object Collection Support

+The above 'Labeled parameter enums' feature now also works for the [Scriptable Object Collection](https://github.com/brunomikoski/ScriptableObjectCollection).
+Simply add the `[FmodLabelType]` attribute to the Scriptable Object Collection Item the same way you would with an enum.

+_**NOTE:** If you installed FMOD-Syntax or ScriptableObjectCollection to the `Assets` folder instead of via the Package Manager / in the Packages folder, a `SCRIPTABLE_OBJECT_COLLECTION` scripting define symbol will not be defined automatically and you will have to manually add this to the project settings for this feature to work._

 ### Moving/renaming Events
 FMOD-Syntax has a two-tiered solution for allowing you to move/rename events in FMOD and update your code accordingly: